Revista de Mediación

 Interview with Ambassador Diego Arria on the “Arria-Formula Meetings”, the United Nations Informal Gatherings with External Agents

 The neighborhood and / or Community Mediation is an effective mechanism for citizen participation since it requires community members to become involved in matters of social interest, from a non-adversarial and desjudicializado space.
 The possibilities of incorporating this social technology for social coexistence are numerous and applicable for example to new scenarios as is the incorporation of the community to the risk management of new projects environmental impact assessment or reducing social conflict.
 However, empirical evidence indicates that institutions in Chile has not allowed its application in these spaces, the article seeks to substantiate the application possibilities of having these techniques in the democratic strengthening of citizenship and the pursuit of sustainable development, with communities able to manage their interests and conflicts arising from land use.

-By Inmaculada Asensio Fernández y Francisco Góngora Gómez
+By Inmaculada Asensio Fernández and Francisco Góngora Gómez

 This article presents the dramatic social changes that have occurred in recent decades that affect how families manage cares for dependent family members.
 This circumstance causes significant conflicts and disputes in the people’s natural networks of support that are necessary for the normalization of these support channels, based on the bonds of affection that characterize societies.
 Also, this article presents the benefits of mediation by exemplifying usual conflict situations related to dependent persons, with special emphasis on the tools and techniques that the mediator must use for a peaceful resolution of conflicts.

 By Marina Fernández-Caballero Pérez